 Students can receive credit equivalent to up to four courses while participating in an internship, meaning you can work towards completing your degree and get hands-on experience at the same time!
 Each internship credit is defined as being the equivalent of a 40-hour workweek.
-Therefore, for every internship credit scheduled, you must work 40 hours, i.e., 3 credits = 120 hours; 6 credits = 240 hours; 9 credits = 360 hours; and 12 credits = 480 hours).
+Therefore, for every internship credit scheduled, you must work 40 hours (i.e., 3 credits = 120 hours; 6 credits = 240 hours; 9 credits = 360 hours; and 12 credits = 480 hours).
 Students may complete an internship during the Fall, Spring, or Summer semesters.
 In order to qualify for an internship, undergraduate students must have earned 60 credits and have a 2.0 QPA.
-Graduate students must have earned 9 credits; have a 3.0 QPA; and are limited to a maximum of 6 internship credits).
+Graduate students must have earned 9 credits and have a 3.0 QPA.
+(Graduate students are limited to a maximum of 6 internship credits).
 If you have any questions about internships, please direct them to the Department Chair.

 Internship Application Process

 - APPLY FOR THE FOLLOWING:

 b.
-Child Abuse Clearance - Pennsylvania Child Abuse History Clearance Form (CY-113)
+Child Abuse Clearance - PA Clearance Form (CY-113)

 c.
-Professional Liability Insurance*
+Professional Liability Insurance* - The Trust Liability Insurance

 Scheduling and Payment of Credits for the Internship